secrez/secrez/README.md

 </p>

-Secrez is:

-- a CLI secret manager working as an encrypted file system;
-- a decentralized surveillance-resistant end-to-end encrypted messaging system.
+Secrez is a CLI secret manager that functions as an encrypted file system, as well as a decentralized, surveillance-resistant, end-to-end encrypted messaging system.

 ## Intro

-At the very basic, Secrez is a CLI application that manages a particular encrypted file system, with commands working similarly to Unix commands like `cd`, `mkdir`, `ls`, `mv`, etc.

-The idea is to interact with encrypted virtual files as if they are just files in a standard file system.
+At its core, Secrez is a command-line interface that manages an encrypted file system, with commands that work similarly to Unix commands like `cd`, `mkdir`, `ls`, `mv`, etc. The idea is to interact with encrypted virtual files as if they are just files in a standard file system.

 ## Why Secrez?

-There are two primary approaches to secrets and password management:

-1. Online systems that save the data online (like LastPass)
-2. Desktop tools who keep data in the computer (like KeyPass)

-An Online Password Manager requires that you trust the remote server.
-I founded Passpack in 2006, and I know very well how, at any moment, you can add a backdoor —— even only for a specific user —— and most likely nobody will notice it.

-The second case, a desktop tool is intrinsically more secure, but it is hard to use on more than one computer.
-The standard solution is to backup the database on Dropbox or Google Drive and —— before using it —— download it locally, which is prone to produce unfixable problems and cause data loss.

-Secrez's goal is to be as safe as KeyPass but available everywhere, like Lastpass.
+Secrez aims to provide a secure password management solution that is available everywhere.
+While online password managers like LastPass require you to trust a remote server, desktop tools like KeyPass are more secure but difficult to use on multiple computers.
+To address this, Secrez combines the security of KeyPass with the accessibility of LastPass.

-To obtain this goal, Secrez assembles a few strategies:

-- Any secret is a local file
-- Any file — besides if it is a tree version, a directory, a text file, or a binary file — is immutable
-- Any change can be pulled/pushed to a remote private repo

-You can either create a private repo on GitHub, BitBucket, etc. or — much better — setting your own, self-hosted git server.
+To achieve its goal, Secrez uses several strategies.
+First, any secret is a local file.
+Second, any file, whether it's a tree version, a directory, a text file, or a binary file, is immutable.
+Finally, any change can be pulled/pushed to a remote private repository.
+You can either create a private repository on GitHub, BitBucket, etc. or set up your own self-hosted Git server.

-For now, this is a manual approach.
-In a future version, the git repo will be manageable from inside Secrez.
+In addition to functioning as a password manager, Secrez also includes an optional decentralized, surveillance-resistant, end-to-end encrypted messaging system.
+This provides an extra layer of security for your communications, ensuring that your messages cannot be intercepted or read by anyone other than the intended recipient.

+Overall, Secrez offers a powerful and secure solution for managing your passwords and secrets, all from the command line.

 ## The structure

-Secrez simulates an operating system.
-When you load the environment, you can execute commands like `ls`, `mv`, etc. similarly to what you normally to in a Unix terminal.
+Secrez simulates an operating system, allowing you to execute commands like ls and mv when you load the environment, similar to what you would normally do in a Unix terminal.

-Starting from version `0.6.0`, the data are organized in datasets.
-Think of them like separate disks, something like `/dev/disk1` and `/dev/disk2`.

-By default, Secrez generates two datasets: `main` and `trash`.
-You can create more with, for example, `use -c archive`.
-The advantage of multiple datasets is mostly for people who have a lot of secrets to manage.
-If you have 2,000, if they are all in the primary dataset, the system will probably become quite slow.
-The solution is to move data to separate datasets (`archive`, `backup`, `twitter`, `cryptos`, etc.)

-## Secrez never lose secrets
+Starting from version 0.6.0, Secrez organizes data into datasets, which act like separate disks, such as /dev/disk1 and /dev/disk2.
+By default, Secrez generates two datasets: main and trash.
+You can create more using the use -c command, such as use -c archive.

-One of the primary goal of a secrets manager is that you will never lose any data.

-However, since only the most recent index is read, some secrets could be in the folder and not been loaded.
+One of the primary goals of a secrets manager is to ensure that no data is ever lost.
+However, in some cases, secrets may exist in a folder but not be loaded if only the most recent index is read.

-Let do an example.
-Alice uses Secrez on computer A and computer B. The two data sets are aligned.
-Suddenly, GitHub is down and she has to make some change on both computers.

-When GitHub is up again, she pushes master on A and everything goes fine.

-She pulls on B and pushes.
-Now, the data online are not consistent because the most recent tree (from B) does not contains the new changes saved previously on A, i.e., some secrets are in one index, some are in the other one.
+Here's an example: Alice uses Secrez on both computer A and B, and the two data sets are aligned.
+Suddenly, GitHub goes down, and she makes some changes on both computers.
+When GitHub comes back online, she pushes the master branch on computer A, and everything goes fine.
+However, when she pulls on computer B and pushes, the data online become inconsistent because the most recent tree (from B) does not contain the new changes that were previously saved on A. This means that some secrets are in one index, while others are in the other.

 No problem.
-When Alice restart Secrez, the system finds the extra secrets, reads their positions from the previous indexes and puts them back in the tree.

-Since files are immutable, the strategy is not obvious.
-This is what happens in different cases:
+When Alice restarts Secrez, the system finds the extra secrets, reads their positions from the previous indexes, and puts them back in the tree.
+Since files are immutable, the recovery strategy is not always obvious.
+Here's what happens in different cases:

-1. The recovered secret is in a folder that does not exists in the "official" index.
-In this case, the entire path is added using the encrypted data of the recovered secret
+If the recovered secret is in a folder that does not exist in the "official" index, the entire path is added using the encrypted data of the recovered secret.
-2. The secret is a file in a folder that actually exists.
-The file is added as is, but the folders with existent paths are trashed.
+If the secret is a file in a folder that already exists, the file is added as is, but the folders with existing paths are trashed.
-3. The secret is a file but a file with the same name exists in the same position.
-The system checks the content of the file.
-If it is the same, the secret is ignored, if not it is added as a version.
+If the secret is a file and a file with the same name already exists in the same position, the system checks the content of the file.
+If it is the same, the secret is ignored.
+If it's different, it is added as a version.

-Either any unused secret or secret that is rewritten (as a version) is trashed (you can check them in the `trash` dataset).
+Any unused or rewritten secrets (as versions) are trashed (you can check them in the trash dataset).
 In any case, all the contents are kept.

-To avoid to repeat the same process on the other computer (which will generate files with different IDs and more deleted items), Alice should align the repo on A before doing anything there.
-But, if she does not, nothing will be lost anyway.
+To avoid repeating the same process on the other computer (which will generate files with different IDs and more deleted items), Alice should align the repo on computer A before doing anything there.
+But if she doesn't, nothing will be lost anyway.

+Thus said, **it is a good practice to align the repo before doing anything.
+You never know.**

 ## The name convention

-A file name in Secrez looks like
+In Secrez, file names follow a specific convention:

 ```
 1VAnGLojzCDWhfZRK8PCYK203WBzJkAA28FhKHdS7DM5SkJaTgYdGfN1MAjTdfUYSzvtDVsMJvGodoHWzMuK6zr
 ```

-where `1` is the type (DIR, other types are TEXT and BINARY), and the rest is a encrypted message with nonce, in Base58 format.

-The encrypted part is the combination of id, timestamp, and actual filename.
+The first character, 1, indicates the type of file.
+The remaining characters represent an encrypted message with a nonce, in Base58 format.
+The encrypted part consists of an ID, timestamp, and the actual filename.

-This implies that, at bootstrap, Secrez must read all the files' names and build a tree of the entire file system.
-This is done using particular files: trees.
-Only after reading all the data, Secrez is able to understand which is the tree and, if something is missed, add the missing secrets.
-Since everything is encrypted, there is no information deductible from the files on disk, except what you can deduct from the Git repo (mostly about versioning and timestamp).
-But the idea is to use a private repo, so this is a minor issue.
+During initialization, Secrez reads all file names and builds a tree of the entire file system.
+This is done using special files called trees.
+Once all data has been read, Secrez can determine the tree and add any missing secrets.
+Since everything is encrypted, it is not possible to deduce information from the files on disk, except for versioning and timestamps, which can be obtained from the Git repo.

 To mitigate this risk, you can create a new Git repo, save everything as the first commit, and delete the previously used repo.
-This way, you lose the repo's history, but you also lose info about timestamps and versions in case someone gains access to the repo.
+This will result in losing the repo's history, but it will also prevent someone from accessing information about timestamps and versions.

 ## The tree